 Here are five key concepts to make your 5 year old's coding adventure easy and fun to kick off!

-1. Start with a free class
+1. Start with an intro class

 2. Start simple